Democratic voter motivation in Wisconsin has Republicans worried

 “I saw the line and thought, ‘Oh my God,’ ” Carter said. “’But I have to vote.
 I must stay here.’
 That’s why so many people stood in those lines.
 They wanted change.
 They’re looking for a change.”

 On Monday, Karofsky claimed a surprisingly decisive victory, defeating the Republican incumbent by 11 points.
-She was propelled by thousands of motivated Democrats, who were angered by GOP insistence on going forward with the election amid the coronavirus pandemic— seen by many as a way to suppress turnout and boost the conservative candidate in an obscure state court race.
+She was propelled by thousands of motivated Democrats, who were angered by GOP insistence on going forward with the election amid the pandemic — seen by many as a way to suppress turnout and boost the conservative candidate in an obscure state court race.

 The mobilization of these voters could signal a warning to Republicans in a state that will be key for Trump in the fall.